 I have two children, my son is 12 and daughter is 10.
 Yes I love them, yes they drive me crazy!
 My favorite thing about being a mom, well three favorites, one is I love learning about all the things they become interested in.
 I did not know a thing about lacrosse until my daughter started playing, turns out it is such a great sport!
 I also love the people that I have met from my kids being in school, these are some of my best friends now.
 Most important, we do get along really well, they are like built in friends 🙂

-What do you love about living in the East Lansing area?
-What’s your favorite restaurant and/or place to shop in the East Lansing area?
+What do you love about living in the Greater Lansing area?
+What’s your favorite restaurant and/or place to shop in the Greater Lansing area?

-What’s the best thing about East Lansing Area Moms so far?
+What’s the best thing about Greater Lansing Area Moms so far?

 How did you juggle work with being a mom?
-How was your job changed during COVID-19?
-Well this is something I was NOT successful at this Spring during the quarantine and the main reason I left my medical billing business.
+How did your job change during COVID?
+Well this is something I was NOT successful during the quarantine and the main reason I left my medical billing business.
 It was simply too much & started affecting my health.
 After many conversations with my husband & family, we decided it was best that I move on from my work, focus on being a mom and adjust our lifestyle to accommodate the loss of income.
 It was the BEST decision that I could have made for myself.

-What’s your advice to moms in the midst of the COVID-19 crisis to make life a little easier?
+What was your advice to moms in the midst of the COVID crisis to make life a little easier?
 Be flexible and do not beat yourself up if things are not perfect.
 I do try to maintain a schedule around my kids online schooling and that seems to keep things flowing a little better.
 Also having less judgement of others.
 People have so many opinions on the pandemic, I just know what works best for our family and that is most important.

 Now a couple of fun ones.
 What is something you wish was in the East Lansing area?
 I LOVE live music, an outdoor music venue would be ideal.
 My kids also really like to ride skateboards & scooters, this area could definitely benefit from additional designated skateboarding parks.